akleemans/cp-logic/README.md

 ### Nesting

-Functions are nestable to the first degree.
+Functions are nestable to the first degree:
-If a function is specified with a certain form (cnf, nnf, pedantic) it will be resolved first before the function is applied.

     length(nnf(A))
     sufo(cnf(A))